-Ticks are becoming much more common across the UK and are found across Dorset.
-They can carry Lymes disease which is transferrable to humans, and we are ALL being encouraged to become tick aware!
+Ticks are becoming much more common in the UK and are found across Dorset.
+They can carry Lyme disease which is transferrable to humans, and we are all being encouraged to become tick aware!

 Staying safe with us: